 You’re more likely to develop SAD if you have a relative with SAD or another form of depression.
 Like other types of depression, SAD is more common in women: they are three times more likely to be affected than men.

 If you think you have SAD, speak to your doctor.
 NICE – the organisation that produces guidelines for healthcare professionals – recommends SAD is treated in the same way as depression, through talking therapy and/or medication.
 This is because there isn’t enough evidence to show other types of treatment help with SAD.

 Our page on depression has more information on the treatment you may be offered.

 It can be difficult to live with SAD, but there are things you can do to help yourself.

-- Light, especially natural light, can have a huge effect on your overall mood.
-Spend some time each day outside if you can and open your curtains to let as much light in as possible.
+- Light, especially natural light, can greatly affect your overall mood.
+Spend some time each day outside if you can, and open your curtains to let as much light in as possible.
 Avoid sitting in dark or dimly lit rooms.
 Use lamps & mirrors to brighten up anywhere that is particularly dark.

 - Exercise and spending time in green spaces are helpful for everyone’s mental health.
 Physical activity can boost your self-esteem and help you concentrate, sleep and feel better.

 - Plan for the difficult times.
 For example, you could freeze meals if you know you won’t have the energy to cook or make sure you have time to relax or get an early night.